iowa-city-game-dev/cybert/README.md

 ### Design principles

 Features of CyBert should either be helpful or fun.
 Features that could be annoying should be avoided.
 For features that aren't innately annoying but might generate notifications frequently enough where it could be annoying, these should be contained within the `#cybert` text channel, so members can easily disable the notifications if they want.

+### Avatar

+CyBert's avatar was created using [Krita](https://krita.org/).
+Both the Krita project file and the PNG image are located in the `images/avatar` directory.

 ## Development